The Peanut Vendor

+"The Peanut Vendor" was inducted into the Latin Grammy Hall of Fame in 2001 and was added to the Library of Congress's National Recording Registry in 2005.
+It also has appeared in more than a half-dozen films, from the 1930s through the 2020s.

 History

 The score and lyrics of "El manisero" were by Moises Simons (1889–1945), the Cuban son of a Spanish musician.
 It sold over a million copies of sheet music for E.B.
-Marks Inc., and this netted $100,000 in royalties for Simons by 1943.
+Marks Inc., earning $100,000 in royalties for Simons by 1943.
 Its success led to a 'rumba craze' in the US and Europe which lasted through the 1940s.
-The consequences of the Peanut Vendor's success were quite far-reaching.
+The consequences of "The Peanut Vendor"'s success were far-reaching.